scopenco/build-tools/README.md

 Purpose
 -------
 This utility allow to construct Yum repository with metapackage from any of public/private repositories on the base of xml specifications (roles).
 Roles describe a set of required packages and repositories from which these packages with dependencies should be downloaded into a local repository.
-Attributes in xml roles allow to differentiate and versioning service environment.
+Attributes in xml roles allow to differentiate and versioning service environment in DevOps.

 Support OS:
 --------